 ORCHESTRAL SHIFTING: ARTICULATED SAFER THAN GLISSANDO

 When we articulate the target finger in a shift we are using a different method of spatial control: more absolute (knowing the target position) than relative (measuring the distance from the previous note).
-This is why when we when we can’t measure our shift distances aurally because of the general noise level around us, then articulated shifts are often a safer option.
+This is why when we can’t measure our shift distances aurally because of the general noise level around us, then articulated shifts are often a safer option.

 LONG RESTS = HOLIDAY?